bartongroup/RATS/README.md

 #### What it needs

 As input it requires an R object similar to the output of [sleuth](http://pachterlab.github.io/sleuth/).
-It also requires an index t able matching transcript identifiers to respective gene identifiers.
+It also requires an index table matching transcript identifiers to respective gene identifiers.

 The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, both available through CRAN.